sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-04-cloudformation-parameters-basic.md

 ##### MaxLength

-The max number of characters a user can specify
+The max number of characters a user can specify.
+The below checks for a max of 7 characters

 ```json
 {